MAVProxyUser/YushuTechUnitreeGo1/README.md

 192.168.123.11
 ```

-Likewise there are some typos that casue problems in v3.51.
+Likewise there are some typos that cause problems in v3.51.
 There is a prepatched Alternative typo fixed fork for go1 v3.5.1 here:
 https://github.com/JonasFovea/unitree_legged_sdk/tree/fix

 You must also force the levelFlag to 0 for high level.